danieleloscozzese/danieleloscozzese/README.md

 ### Tech ⚡

-I use the Core Web Vitals as a key metric on a daily basis and follow blogs from Google and other developers to learn about ways to optimize and improve what I ship.
+I've recently started to focus on writing better JS, with a focus on a maximal use of the language and its vocabulary and syntax to get more runtime guarantees from the code.

-I've recently started to focus on writing better JS, with a focus on a maximal use of the language and it's vocabulary and syntax to get more runtime guarantees from the code.
+I've also doubled-down on Next.js and on trying to get as much out of the framework as possible, reducing custom implementations where possible.

 ### Italian 🇮🇹